Double points every Thursday.

 QBilson |

-Photography in a controlled studio environment offers unbeatable consistency and flexibility – two essential factors in commercial photography.
+Shooting in a controlled studio environment offers unbeatable consistency and flexibility – two essential factors in commercial photography.
 Whether you are shooting products, fashion, or business portraits: mastering the studio setup elevates your results to a whole new level.

-Basics of Lighting
+Basics of lighting

 Light is the foundation of every studio shoot.
 Start with a classic three-point lighting setup: a key light for shaping, a fill light to brighten shadows, and a rim or background light to separate the subject from the background.
 Softboxes or umbrellas provide even, professional lighting.
 Always test your lighting setup before the shoot and adjust angles and intensity to the desired mood or brand message.

 For product photography, a light tent or seamless background is recommended to avoid distractions.
-Reflectors and flags additionally help to direct light precisely and highlight details accurately.
+Reflectors and flags additionally help direct light precisely and highlight details accurately.

-Planning for Consistency
+Planning for consistency

 In commercial photography, consistency is more important than creative freedom.
-Use a tripod for uniform framing, and mark positions of the subject and light sources on the floor.
-Tethered shooting – photographing with direct display on the monitor – helps to detect small errors early.
+Use a tripod for uniform framing, and mark the positions of the subject and light sources on the floor.
+Tethered shooting – photographing with direct display on the monitor – helps detect small errors early.
 Always shoot in RAW format to ensure maximum flexibility in post-processing.

 Choosing the right lens is equally crucial – it influences perspective, image compression, and detail fidelity.
 A sharp, distortion-free lens ensures your subject is depicted realistically and in line with the brand.